loginom/loginom-help-en-omegat/data/processors/transformation/java-script/console.md

 ## Examples:

-Code of directing messages to the console:
+Code of outputting messages to the console:

 ```javascript
 import { OutputTable, InputTables } from "builtIn/Data";